 At this point we have expressed all of the parallelism in the example code and the compiler has parallelized it for an accelerator device.
 Analyzing the performance of this code may yield surprising results on some accelerators, however.
-The results below demonstrate the performance of this code on 1 - 8 CPU threads on a modern CPU at the ime of publication and an NVIDIA Tesla K40 GPU using both implementations above.
+The results below demonstrate the performance of this code on 1 - 16 CPU threads on an AMD Threadripper CPU and an NVIDIA Volta V100 GPU using both implementations above.
 The y axis for figure 3.1 is execution time in seconds, so smaller is better.
-For the two OpenACC versions, the bar is divided by time transferring data between the host and device, time executing on the device, and other time.
+For the two OpenACC versions, the bar is divided by time transferring data between the host and device and time executing on the device.